phantom82/auspost/README.md

 <b>Testing:</b>

-1. Pull the git source into a scratch org.
+1. Pull the git source in local and push it into a scratch org.
 2. Create couple of cases in the org developer console using:<br>
   //--------------- CASE CREATION--<br>
 List<Case> caseList = new List<Case>();<br>